 Visiting Welford safely

 Welford National Park is part of the Cooper Creek catchment.
-To help you plan your visit to this remote area, go to the Parks of Central West Queensland web page.
+To help you plan your visit to this remote area, download the Central West Queensland National Parks visitor guide .

-Welford National Park's northern boundary is 30km south-east of Jundah and the park has a northern and southern entrance.
+Welford National Park has a northern and southern entrance.
 Lying on the Barcoo River, this 124,000ha park can be accessed from either Jundah, Windorah, Blackall or Quilpie.

-Access roads are unsealed and a four-wheel-drive vehicle is recommended.
+Access roads are mostly unsealed and a four-wheel-drive vehicle is recommended.

 Even small amounts of rain can make roads impassable so always be prepared and have at least a week’s worth of extra supplies in case of stranding.
 Check Queensland Traffic or local council offices for current road conditions before your trip.